ssugar/senseHCMC-Azure/README.md

 ###Bring VM up###
     vagrant up --provider=azure

-###Open UDP Endpoints###
+###Open UDP Endpoints### - optional
-It looks like the vagrant-azure plugin doesn't let you set UDP endpoints yet.
+If you want to transfer over UDP instead of TCP you will need to add in the UDP endpoints manually as it looks like the vagrant-azure plugin doesn't let you set UDP endpoints yet.
 So log into Azure and add the UDP endpoint for port 5005 to the VM you created.
 Or using Azure Powershell:

      $vm = Get-AzureVM -ServiceName sensehcmc -Name sensehcmc
      $vm | Add-AzureEndpoint -Name “sensehcmc” -Protocol udp -LocalPort 5005 -PublicPort 5005